ithaaswin/CI-CD-Pipeline/README.md

 [Click here](/lib/build.yml) to check build.yml

 <a name = "buildenv_tag"></a>
+For windows: The build script executes and ssh into config server and executes the ansible playbook to install & clone the itrust and other dependencies inside the vm-server(destination).</br>
+It will fetch credentials for git and sql from .env file and executes the ansible playbook, which installs dependencies and runs maven test and cleans the build environment so that no issues occur for next builds.</br>

 ## Automatically configure a build environment for given build job specification